browserengineering/book/book/animations.md

 opacity, so I'll skip showing the code.
 Once updated, our browser should now have fast, composited transform animations.

-But if you try it on the example above, you'll find that the animation looks wrong---the blue rectangle is supposed to be *under* the green one, but now it's on top.
+But if you try it on the example above, you'll find that the animation still looks wrong---the blue square is supposed to be *under* the green one, but now it's on top.
 Which is of course becanse of the lack of overlap testing, which we should now complete.

 Let's first add the implementation of a new `absolute_bounds` function.
-The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface.^[Where the 0, 0 point is the top-left of the web page, which may be offscreen due to scrolling.]
+The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface.^[Where the 0, 0 point is the top-left of the web page.
+This point is *not* screen coordinates; for example, the 0, 0 point may be offscreen due to scrolling.]

  Before we added support for `transform`, this was the same as the union of the rects of each paint command.
 But now we need to account for a transform moving